enthusiast94/java-ioc-container/README.md

 # java-ioc-container

-A .NET Unity style Inversion of Control (IoC) container for Java.
+An Inversion of Control (IoC) container for Java.

 ## How to use?